drmohundro/mohundro.com/blog/articles/2009-08-25-another-year-another-devlink-part-2.md

 #### Learning Rails in the hallway

 On the way back to the Open Spaces room, I ran into a group of people learning Rails from Leon in the hallway.
 Note that this wasn't a planned session - it just happened.
 Two or three people were sitting on a bench in the hall while everyone else was sitting in the floor.
 Most had laptops, but a few were looking over shoulders.
-If I can find a picture, I'll post it – a picture would communicate this a lot better than I can.
+If I can find a picture, I'll post it - a picture would communicate this a lot better than I can.

 ![Impromptu Rails Session](http://www.mohundro.com/blog/content/binary/WindowsLiveWriter/AnotheryearanotherdevLinkpart2_F5A9/image_3.png)

-UPDATE: thanks to [Matt Brewer](http://mattbrewer.mp/) for providing a link to the above picture of the impromptu Rails learning session with Leon – and thanks to [John Kellar](http://www.johnkellar.com/) for posting it to his Facebook photo album!
+UPDATE: thanks to [Matt Brewer](http://mattbrewer.mp/) for providing a link to the above picture of the impromptu Rails learning session with Leon - and thanks to [John Kellar](http://www.johnkellar.com/) for posting it to his Facebook photo album!

-#### Final Open Spaces Session on… I'm not entirely sure
+#### Final Open Spaces Session on...
+I'm not entirely sure

 I was convinced that the final session of the day was on distributed source control.
 Later, I think I heard it was on DSLs (domain specific languages).
 In either case, it turned into another fun and random conversation.